pivotal-cf/docs-rabbitmq-staging/README.md

 ### Branch Management

+**MASTER** - Use for the **1.11** release.

-**master** - all documentation for the next unreleased version of **RabbitMQ** is in master.
+All documentation for the next unreleased version of **RabbitMQ** is in master.
 This is the tree-trunk, so ALWAYS make changes you want carried forward in this branch.
-This includes
+This includes:

 * Unreleased features
 * Doc bug fixes